 I watch Judge Judy clips on YouTube as education in negotiation.
 So many people go to court with claims but they have nothing to back up their claim.
 You can watch any of the clips on YouTube where people turn up with no evidence to support there position.

-There were several times when she asked do you have this document or that document and the answer was not.
-The judge didn’t care about hearsay, she wants you to present the hard evidence and facts.
+There were several times when she asks if they have this document or that document and the answer was no. The judge doesn’t care about hearsay, she wants you to present the hard evidence and facts.

 You should always handle your negotiations in life, whether personal or professional as if they would end up in court.
 Have a solid paper trail to prove your case.